Ecwid/ecwid-api-docs/includes/_customize_storefront.md

 }
 ```

-**Add custom CSS in Ecwid Control Panel (for a single store)**
+**Add custom CSS theme in Ecwid Control Panel (for a single store)**

 Ecwid provides a merchant with a built-in CSS customization tool in their control panel in the 'Design' section: Ecwid automatically loads the CSS code entered by user in their storefront.
 This allows merchants to customize their store look and feel flexibly.
 See also ["How to change Ecwid design"](http://help.ecwid.com/customer/portal/articles/1083332-how-to-change-ecwid-design) article in our knowledge base.

-**Add custom CSS in an app (for multiple stores at once)**
+**Add custom CSS theme in an app (for multiple stores at once)**

 Ecwid API allows you to do the same in more convenient way: you simply specify the URL of file with your custom CSS code and Ecwid automatically loads that code in the user storefront.
 So you don't need to put the CSS on user site manually or ask a merchant to do that.

 In more details:

-1. After your app is registered, [contact us](/contact) and provide the https URL of the `.css` and/or `.js` file you’d like to load in the user storefront.
+1. After your app is registered, [contact us](/contact) and provide the https URL of the `.css` and file you’d like to load in the user storefront.
 2. When asking a user to install your app, Ecwid will request the `customize_storefront` permission from them. (*If your app is for a specific store, make sure to add `customize_storefront` scope in the OAuth process.*)
-3. The next time the user storefront is loaded in any browser or website, the specified external JS/CSS files will be automatically appended, loaded, and executed on that page.
+3. The next time merchant's storefront is loaded in any browser or website, your external CSS file will be automatically appended, loaded, and executed on that page.

 <aside class="notice">
 Permission required: <strong>customize_storefront</strong> (see <a href="#access-scopes">Access scopes</a>)